qimuan7/SaySomething-Keyboard-Hant/projects-readme-and-assets/README_EN.md

-# Say it ! - Speech Input Method
+# Say Something ! - Speech Input Method

 A smart voice input method powered by AI—using either online services or local models.